This printed article is located at https://cordlife.listedcompany.com/financials.html

 Balance sheet

-Cash and cash equivalents, unpledged and pledged fixed deposits ("fixed deposits") and shortterm investments
+Cash and cash equivalents, unpledged and pledged fixed deposits ("fixed deposits"), short-term investments ("investments")

-As at 30 September 2025, the Group maintained a strong balance sheet, with cash and cash equivalents, fixed deposits and short-term investments of S$62.6 million (31 December 2024: S$67.2 million).
-Investments mainly comprise short-term in money market funds.
+As at 31 December 2025, the Group maintained a strong balance sheet, with cash and cash equivalents, fixed deposits, investments of S$61.0 million (31 December 2024: S$67.2 million).
+Investments mainly comprise of short-term investments in money market funds.

-Net working capital inflow of approximately S$3.6 million comprised the following:
+Net working capital inflow of approximately S$5.1 million comprised the following:

-The decrease in current and non-current fixed deposits and short-term investments of S$16.7 million was mainly due to the redemption of the Class A Redeemable Convertible Note ("RCN") amounting S$4.2 million, a net transfer of S$9.8 million from term deposits to cash and cash equivalent, as well as a translation loss of S$2.2 million on fixed deposits in the subsidiaries in Malaysia and India due to weakening of the Malaysian Ringgit and Indian Rupee against the Singapore Dollar.
+The decrease in current and non-current fixed deposits and short-term investments of S$9.9 million is mainly due to the redemption of the Class A Redeemable Convertible Note ("RCN") amounting to S$4.2 million, a net transfer of S$3.3 million from term deposits to cash and cash equivalents, as well as a translation loss of S$2.0 million on fixed deposits in the subsidiaries in Malaysia and India due to weakening of the Malaysian Ringgit and Indian Rupee against the Singapore Dollar.

 Property, plant and equipment